svlada/springboot-security-jwt/etc/blog.md

 #### AjaxAwareAuthenticationSuccessHandler

-AuthenticationSuccessHandler interface provides contract for handling successful user authentication.
+We'll implement AuthenticationSuccessHandler interface that is called when client has been successfully authenticated.

-AjaxAwareAuthenticationSuccessHandler class is providing custom implementation of AuthenticationSuccessHandler interface by creating
-JSON payload with JWT Access and Refresh tokens.
+AjaxAwareAuthenticationSuccessHandler class is our custom implementation of AuthenticationSuccessHandler interface.
+Responsibility of this class is to add JSON payload containing JWT Access and Refresh tokens into the HTTP response body.

 ```language-java
 @Component